-LEARNING OUTCOMES ASS ESSMENT CRITERIA The learner will: The learner can: Be able to analyse ways of using ICT to present information.
+LEARNING OUTCOMES ASSESSMENT CRITERIA The learner will: The learner can: Be able to analyse ways of using ICT to present information.
 1.1.
 Find and analyse examples of information presented through ICT.
 1.2.
 Explain which forms of presentation suit different types of information.
 1.3.
 Analyse examples of information presented with clear layout and style.
+1.4.
 Explain the importance of copyright when presenting information.
 Be able to use a range of ICT software applications to present information.
 2.1.
 Present text information for a given purpose using a variety of features in word processing software.
 2.2.
 Present information for a given purpose using a variety of features in spreadsheet software.
 2.3.
 Present information for a given purpose using a variety of features in presentation software.
-Be able to integrate ICT software to present information.
+3. Be able to integrate ICT software to present information.
+3.1.
 Plan how to present integrated information using a range of ICT formats.
 3.2.
 Present information to meet a specific brief.
 3.3.
 Save information in a structured format so it can be found easily and justify choice.

-Title: Problem Solving in the Workplace
+Title: Professional Behaviour for Medical Practitioners

-Unit Code: QU034716
+Unit Code: QU035176

 Unit Level: Level 3 Credit Value: 3

 Grading Type: Ungraded

 Academic Subject Content/Other: Other

 Assessment Details: Refer to Assessment Grid